 Matthew Girling, Bonhams CEO comments: "We are delighted to welcome Emma to our team in Italy.
 The success of Bonhams in Italy and the significance of our team operation in both Milan and Rome, will be greatly strengthened by her arrival.
 While other international auction houses are cutting back in these locations we are surging forward."

-In 2001 she moved to Milan to do an internship at an international auction house which then offered her a permanent post and she worked for six years in Appraisals and Business Development.
+In 2001 she moved to Milan to do an internship at an international auction house which then offered her a permanent post and she worked for six years in Valuations and Business Development.

-She then joined Open Care - Servizi per l'Arte, an art facilities center offering integrated services for the management, appraisal and conservation, of private and public artistic heritage.
-As a general valuer and art consultant she worked on evaluation and on the sale of works of art and collectibles, including jewelry, wines, and watches.
+She then joined Open Care - Servizi per l'Arte, an art facilities centre offering integrated services for the management, valuation and conservation, of private and public artistic heritage.
+As a general valuer and art consultant she worked on evaluation and on the sale of works of art and collectibles, including jewellery, wines, and watches.
 She was a main contact with local and international auction houses.
 The activity included advice on conservation and restoration, and full assistance in the request of statement of authenticity or attribution of the works of art.
-Occasionally, she was also part of a team in charge of organizing and setting up private art exhibitions.
-As a decorative arts specialist, she was a member of the team in charge of cataloging, digitalising and evaluating art collections for insurance, inheritance and sale purposes.
+Occasionally, she was also part of a team in charge of organising and setting up private art exhibitions.
+As a decorative arts specialist, she was a member of the team in charge of cataloguing, digitalising and evaluating art collections for insurance, inheritance and sale purposes.
 Key clients included major Italian banks, private and corporate Italian clients.

 In Sept.
 2009 she moved to London to do the MA in Decorative Arts and Historic Interiors at The University of Buckingham/School of Humanities in partnership with the Wallace Collection.
 She concentrated on the development of interiors and decorative arts in England and France in the 18th Century (c.1660-1830), and their subsequent rediscovery and reinterpretation in the 19th and 20th Centuries.

-She intends to do a PhD in the use of colors in French interiors, and in particular on the work of house painters in 18th Century France.
+She intends to do a PhD in the use of colours in French interiors, and in particular on the work of house painters in 18th Century France.

 NOTES FOR EDITORS